shinokada/rendezview/readme.md

 # RendezView

 A scalable mobile ready room scheduling and appointment management web based application.
 Tools used in the project include Laravel PHP framework, MySQL, JQuery, and Bootstrap CSS framework.
+This project was created at Drexel University as my senior design project in the spring of 2014.

 ## Demo